 Uncertainty about who could be sitting across from EU negotiators during Brexit talks has returned following the shock outcome of the UK's general election.
 Several EU politicians have said talks may need to be delayed.

-UK Prime Minister Theresa May had called Thursday's snap elections to strengthen her hand in Brussels, but the
+UK Prime Minister Theresa May had called Thursday's snap elections to strengthen her hand in Brussels, but theloss of her Conservative majority has plunged the Brexit process into disarray just over a week before talks are scheduled to begin.

 German Foreign Minister Sigmar Gabriel said the vote showed just how unpopular May's Brexit plan was among the public.
 He added that Britain should rethink how it leaves the EU.